knightking100/hello-worlds/CONTRIBUTING.md

-# Contributing
-## This is a collection of hello world programs
-## How to contribute
+# How to contribute
 - Create a pull request that adds a new `Hello World` program.
 - The new file must be named `<language_name>.<extension>`
   - Language name can be its aliases.
 For example `c#` can be `cs` or `csharp`, `c++` can be `cpp`
 - The program output can be `Hello World`, `Hello World!`, `hello world`, `Hello, world`, `hello, world`, etc...
+  - It can print to console, output text to screen or to a file, or use whatever form of output your language supports (e.g a function returning a string/array of char/array of bytes that represent hello world)
 - Remember to reference issue [#1](https://github.com/knightking100/hello-worlds/issues/1)
-- Only one new Hello World per pull request
+- Only one new language per pull request, please.
 - Don't add existing Hello World programs to the repo.
 You can see them in [#1](https://github.com/knightking100/hello-worlds/issues/1)
+  - If there's already an entry for the language, and you're adding a significantly different "Hello World", you can add `_2`, `_3`.. etc to the end of the file name.

-## I will merge your pull request on condition that it's valid.
+## I will merge your pull request as long as it's valid.
 It might take about 1-24 hours